 - establish and execute internal operational procedures for monitoring, reporting and follow up on welfare issues of animals housed or used at the establishments;

 - monitor the development and results of the projects, taking into account the impact on the animals used and the identifications and advice on factors that may contribute to replacement, reduction and refinement, and

 - advise on planes on how animals to be re-housed or put back into a habitat or production system appropriate to the species, rehabilitation, including socialization.

 The AWB at the Biomedical Laboratory consists of:

 - Stefanie Kolstrup, acting head, veterinarian

 - Louise Langhorn, veterinarian

-- Karina Brinkmann-Mandrupsen, animal technician
+- Karina Brinkmann-Mandrupsen, animal keeper

-- Michelle Paarup, animal technician
+- Michelle Paarup, animal keeper